zhmcclient/zhmc-ansible-modules/docs/source/installation.rst

 The following versions of Python are currently supported:

 - Python 2.7
-- Python 3.5
+- Python 3.5 and higher
-- Python 3.6
-- Python 3.7
-- Python 3.8
-- Python 3.9

-Higher versions of Python 3.x have not been tested at this point, but are expected to work.

 The following operating systems are supported: